-One who lacks a fixed, regular, and adequate nighttime residence and includes children and youth who
+An individual who lacks a fixed, regular, and adequate nighttime residence and includes children and youth who are:

-- 1. Are sharing the housing of other persons due to loss of housing, economic hardship or a similar reason; - 2.
-Are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; - 3.
-Are living in emergency or transitional shelters, or abandoned in hospitals; - 4.
-Have a primary nighttime residence that is - a.
-A supervised shelter designed to provide temporary living accommodations; - An institution providing temporary residence for persons who are to be institutionalized or for children awaiting foster care placement; or - c.
-A public or private place not designed or normally used as a regular sleeping accommodation for human beings; - 5.
-Are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; or - 6.
-Are migratory children who qualify as homeless because the children are living in circumstances described in II.A.1. through II.A.5. - B. Unaccompanied Youth A student who is not in the physical custody of a parent or guardian.
+- 1. Sharing the housing of other persons due to loss of housing, economic hardship or a similar reason; - 2.
+Living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; - 3.
+Living in emergency or transitional shelters, designed to provide temporary living accommodations, or abandoned in hospitals; - 4.
+Living in a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; - 5.
+Living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; or - 6.
+Migratory children who qualify as homeless because the children are living in circumstances described in III.A.1. through III.A.5. - B. Unaccompanied Homeless Youth A child or youth who is not in the physical custody of a parent or guardian. - C. School of Origin The school that the student attended when permanently housed or the school where the child or youth was last enrolled, including preschool. - D. Enroll and Enrollment Attending school and participating fully in school activities. - E. Immediate Without delay. - F. Parent Parent or guardian of a student. - G. Liaison The staff person designated by the District as the person responsible for carrying out the duties assigned to the liaison by the McKinney-Vento Homeless Assistance Act.